 Canada Water Library

-The design of Southwark’s new Canada Water Library posed a problem: how best to make use of spatially restricted conditions while delivering the client’s vision of hosting a wide range of facilities within an iconic civic building.
+The design of Southwark’s Canada Water Library posed a problem: how best to make use of spatially restricted conditions while delivering the client’s vision of hosting a wide range of facilities within an iconic civic building.

-The six–storey, £ 14 million ‘super library’ is on the edge of Surrey Quay dock, with an access shaft for the Jubilee line underground station directly underneath.
+The six-storey, £ 14 million ‘super library’ is on the edge of Surrey Quay dock, with an access shaft for the Jubilee line underground station directly below.
 Initial geotechnical investigations revealed that the shaft had insufficient load capacity to support additional loads of the new library on top.

 We worked with Transport for London to gain approval for underpinning the access shaft.
 Additional piles were installed across the site to support the remainder of the library, their locations chosen to avoid the station box and the historic quay wall nearby.
 Once piling was complete, access to the station was reinstated.